Social Darwinism: Germany

-Criticism of social Darwinism as a category
+Criticism of "social Darwinism" as a term

-Social Darwinism has many definitions, and some of them are incompatible with each other.
+The term "social Darwinism" has many definitions, and some of them are incompatible with each other.
 As such, the term has been criticized for being inconsistent and not describing a coherent ideology.
 For example, The Concise Oxford Dictionary of Politics states:

 Part of the difficulty in establishing sensible and consistent usage is that commitment to the biology of natural selection and to "survival of the fittest" entailed nothing uniform either for sociological method or for political doctrine.
 A "social Darwinist" could just as well be a defender of laissez-faire as a defender of state socialism, just as much an imperialist as a domestic eugenist.

+The renowned evolutionary biologist Ernst Mayr considered the term "social Darwinism" a misnomer, preferring instead the term "social Spencerism".
+He argued that linking the ideas of Spencer and other so-called "social Darwinists" was ahistorical, because Spencer's theories of evolution were formulated prior to Darwin's own theory of evolution by natural selection, and thus had no connection to Darwin's ideas.
+Furthermore, they stood in contradiction to Darwin's theory, being based on neo-Lamarckian inheritance and orthogenesis rather than natural selection.
+Mayr believed that linking social Spencerism to Darwinism impeded the acceptance of Darwinian evolution among anthropologists and other social scientists by incorrectly and unfairly associating it with Spencer's ideas.
+The Darwinian feminist Griet Vandermassen concurs with Mayr's view, arguing that Lamarckian theory was far more central to Spencer's thought than any of Darwin's ideas and that "social Spencerism" is a more accurate term.
+This view has also been supported and echoed by the Italian ethologists Roberto Marchesini and Marco Celentano, who likewise argue for the term "social Spencerism", which they maintain derived little inspiration from Darwin's scientific theories.

 Criticism of social Darwinism as an ideology

 Nazism, eugenics, fascism, imperialism

 Social Darwinism was predominantly found in laissez-faire societies where the prevailing view was that of an individualist order to society.
 A different form of social Darwinism was part of the ideological foundations of Nazism and other fascist movements.
 This form did not envision survival of the fittest within an individualist order of society, but rather advocated a type of racial and national struggle where the state directed human breeding through eugenics.
-Names such as "Darwinian collectivism" or "Reform Darwinism" have been suggested to describe these views to differentiate them from the individualist type of social Darwinism.

 As mentioned above, social Darwinism has often been linked to nationalism and imperialism.
 During the age of New Imperialism, the concepts of evolution justified the exploitation of "lesser breeds without the law" by "superior races".
 To elitists, strong nations were composed of white people who were successful at expanding their empires, and as such, these strong nations would survive in the struggle for dominance.
 With this attitude, Europeans, except for Christian missionaries, seldom adopted the customs and languages of local people under their empires.